• dwdsddada

 Virtual Spin Sessions- Wednesdays

-**Wednesday night Adult spin class March 6 to April 24.
-No Class April 3 or 10.
-6:30pm to 8pm $60 for the 6 week session
+**Wednesday night Adult spin class Jan 8 to Feb 26.
+No Class Feb 19.
+6:30pm to 8pm $70 for the 7 week session

 Adult Coached Swim Sessions –Tuesdays @ Genesis Place